Colour Mixing

 Mixing natural greens

-The most common question: how to mix greens that don't look artificial.
+The most common question I get: how to mix greens that don't look artificial.
 The short answer — vary them.
 A single flat green reads as wrong.
 Multiple greens, varied in warmth and saturation, read as real.

 Four ways to make green

-- Straight from the tube — sap green or green gold for consistency in non-focal areas
+- Straight from the tube — sap green or green gold are handy in non-focal areas

-- Mixed on the palette — blue + yellow (ultramarine + hansa yellow medium)
+- Mixed on the palette — blue + yellow (for example, ultramarine + hansa yellow medium or cobalt blue + quinacridone gold)

 - Charged on the page — lay blue, drop yellow into the wet wash for maximum variation